turingschool-examples/rack_server/README.md

 end
 ```

 Re-run your test.
 Your browser of choice shoud open with `Welcome!` displayed.
 This isn't terribly helpful to us now, but it's immensely helpful if when you can't quite figure out what's happening on a website.
 Think of it like Pry for your browser.
+Your test finished running in the background, so you can close this page whenever you've gotten the information you need.

 One minor annoyance: take a quick look at your project directory, and you'll see that there's a new file there that looks something like this: